 God is a Time LordI mean, why the hell not?

 The film is a subtle satire on Starfleet(Borrowed from SFDebris) I mean, look at it.
 The ships are broken piles of crap that are incapable of even the most basic of functions.
 All the captains except for Kirk are incompetent fools promoted through loyalty to party doctrine, not through merit.
-They can't even properly outfit one damn ship with competent people, take whatever schlubs they can bribe with forbidden goods.
-Doctors practice euthanasia (even with their own families) like it's no big deal.
-Their public works projects (like Nimbus III, the "Planet of Galactic Peace" are unmitigated disasters.
+They can't even properly outfit one damn ship with competent people, but take whatever schlubs they can bribe with forbidden goods.
+Doctors practice euthanasia (even with their own relatives) like it's no big deal.
+Their public works projects (like Nimbus III, the "Planet of Galactic Peace") are unmitigated disasters.
 No, my friends, William Shatner did not create a masterpiece to his own ego.
 He was mocking Gene Roddenberry's naive, socialist vision of the future and socialism in general.
-It's no coincidence that the berlin Wall fell five months after the premire of this film.
-It wasn't Reagan who broke Communism.
-It was Bill Shatner.
+Proof?
+The Berlin Wall fell five months after the premiere.
+Coincidence?
+I think NOT!
+Reagan didn't end Communism.
+BILL SHATNER did.

 The rescue mission was really an orchestrated assassination attempt on KirkIt just really fell off the rails.
 Starfleet wanted to rid themselves of James Kirk, by then a glory hound, egomaniac, and all around embarrassment, but was at a loss as to how.
 Since Kirk was viewed as a hero throughout the Federation, the admiralty couldn't just kick him out of Starfleet or simply kill him.
 Therefore, they had to devise this "rescue mission" on Nimbus III by having a rogue Vulcan named Sybok kidnap the ambassadors, sending the broken Enterprise with a skeleton crew under the guise of "Kirk you are so awesome!" to "rescue" them.
-This plan was a precursor to the assassination of Chancellor Gorkon aboard the Enterprise in "The Undiscovered Country", meant to create a casus belli for war against the Klingon/Romulan Empires, and to rid themselves of Kirk while allowing them to use Kirk's "death" as propaganda.
-Starfleet, however, was not aware of Sybok's powers and failed to account as needed, resulting in the disaster of the film.
+This plan served as a precursor to the assassination of Chancellor Gorkon aboard the Enterprise in "The Undiscovered Country", meant to create a casus belli for war against the Klingon/Romulan Empires, and to rid themselves of Kirk while allowing them to use Kirk's "death" as propaganda.
+Starfleet, however, was not aware of Sybok's powers and failed to account for them.